 If you want to drive longer than 90 days, you can leave Panama for a minimum of thirty days.
 When you return, you’ll get a new entry stamp in your passport so the 90 days will over again.
-Some people have been able to leave Panama for less than a week, then come back in to get a new entry stamp in their passport.

 There are checkpoints throughout Panama.
 If you get stopped, the police will ask to see your passport and your foreign license.
 They are looking for your last entry date stamp to verify that you are driving legally in Panama.

 But when you move to Panama, you will need to be able to drive for more than 90 days.
 The solution is to get a residency visa, then you can get a Panama driver’s license.
 You will be able to keep your current country’s license also, so you can use it when you visit back home.

 Understand that once you get a residency Visa, even a temporary visa, you are REQUIRED to get a Panama driver’s license if you plan to drive in Panama.

 If you leave Panama right after you get your temporary Visa and do not plan to drive in Panama, you can wait until you get your permanent Visa to get your Panama driver’s license.Are you thinking about moving to Panama?
 Check out our guide to living in Panama and learn more about our relocation tours.

 The minimum driving age in Panama is 18 years.

 To apply for a Panamanian License, you must have a residency Visa.
 Initially, you are issued a temporary or processing Pensionado Visa, which is only valid for 6 months.
 So, your Panama driver’s license will only be valid for 6 months.